kwraight/streamlitTemplate/README.md

 An additional file is supplied to make use of additional content (based on *usual* template image).
 The procedure is as follows:

-1. make a ''pages'' sub-directory

-2. add files to directory (use prefix: ''page_'')
-  * add letter suffix to order pages: e.g. ''page_A_first.py'' file --> ''first'' page of webApp

-3. build *new* image (from ''pages'' parent directory)
+* build *new* image (from ''pages'' parent directory)

 > docker build . -f dockerFiles/Dockerfile -t new-app

 The build will copy files in the pages directory into the image and use these as content of the webApp.

-4. run container from image:
+* run container from image:

 > docker run -p 8501:8501 new-app

-5. open browser at ''localhost:8501''
+* open browser at ''localhost:8501''

 **NB** no volume sharing included at the moment